General

 Blogging

-blog is website that contains online personal content such as opinions, reflections, comments and experiences provided by the writer.
+A blog is a website that contains online personal content such as opinions, reflections, comments and experiences provided by the writer.
 It usually has images and links to other websites.

 Blogging is the act of posting content on a blog or posting content on another person’s blog.
 Examples of blogging platforms are Wordpress, Blogspot, Tumblr, Weebly, LiveJournal, and Blogger.